sgmurphy/wordpress-plugins/wp-optimize/readme.txt

 * Fix Interface

 == Upgrade Notice ==
-* 3.4.1: Fixed issue with bulk editing on the posts and pages edit screen - a recommended update for all
+* 3.4.2: Fixed issue with unnecessary heartbeat calls for retrieving information about images - a recommended update for all